milesfrain/not-yet-awesome-purescript/README.md

 Not _Yet_ Awesome PureScript
 ===

 An unofficial list of things that are _not yet_ awesome in PureScript.
 Please add any other items to this list, so we can be sure to tackle everything necessary to make PureScript _totally_ awesome!
+Inspired by [Not-Yet-Awesome Rust](https://github.com/not-yet-awesome-rust/not-yet-awesome-rust).

 ### Tooling